ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 ---

 One of the most curious aspects of the clean-tech space is professionals dedicated to solving the climate problem (myself included) making personal decisions that are well known to be carbon intense (such as flying or eating meat).
-What is it that allows this level of inconsistency?
+What allows this level of inconsistency?

 Technical, political and business model challenges dominate the climate change conversation - but our evolution shaped psychology poses a more fundamental problem.